If you’re like most students thinking about student loan refinance, then you’re probably feeling a whole lot of anxiety.

-That’s why we’ve created this quick guide.
-It’s not a comprehensive manual to all things refinance, but it will give you a good place to start.
-The goal is to help you make some progress, and relieve a bit of the pressure that’s been building up.
+That’s why we’ve created this quick guide to start refinancing.
+It’s not a comprehensive guide for all refinancing things, but it will give you a good place to start.
+The goal is to help you make some progress and relieve a bit of the pressure that’s been building up.
 Plus, you’ll probably save some money by just taking a few steps.

-Here’s where to start refinancing your student loans:
+Here’s our guide to refinancing your student loans:

 1. Consolidate your federal loans

 The first step in this process should be to consolidate your federal student loans.
 This may not save you a ton of money, because the interest rate that you receive will be a weighted average of the interest rate on your existing loans.

 However, it will make things a bit easier to manage–with just one single loan for all of your direct federal student loans, you’ll only receive one bill, and only have one payment.

 This will change the terms of your federal loans.
 You might reduce your monthly payment, but it could also increase the amount of interest you pay over time.
 Make sure you understand the terms before choosing this option.

 2. Consider income-based repayment for your federal loans